jeremiak/jeremiak.com/_posts/2023-10-27-percent-of-buildings.md

 prism: true
 ---

-I'll be honest: the last few weeks have been rough.
+I'll be honest - the last few weeks have been rough.
 For me, for the world, for the people in Palestine and Israel.
 Way worse than what I'm going through.
 Obviously.

 There's been dead babies.
 And subsequent news cycles about how those babies died and who lied about it.
 And then a hospital got bombed and even more people died.
 And then news cycles about who did it but not about helping the people who survived it or who's families were shattered as a result.